-Introduction: Cognitive failures during driving are a significant contributor to traffic accidents and fatalities.
-This study investigates neurophysiological markers of cognitive failure in drivers using electroencephalography (EEG).
+Introduction: Cognitive failures (CFs) during driving significantly contribute to traffic accidents and fatalities.
+This study aimed to investigate neurophysiological markers of CF in drivers using electroencephalography (EEG).

-Methods: Thirty taxi drivers were classified into high and low cognitive failure groups based on CFQ scores.
-EEG signals were recorded during eyes-closed rest and eyes-open Go/No-Go tasks to assess brainwave patterns and lobe-specific activation.
-Statistical analyses included t-tests, repeated measures ANOVA, and Pearson correlations.
+Methods: Thirty taxi drivers were classified into high and low CF groups based on CF questionnaire (CFQ) scores.
+EEG signals were recorded during eyes-closed rest and eyes-open Go/No-Go (GNG) tasks to assess brainwave patterns and lobe-specific activation.
+Statistical analyses included t-tests, repeated measures analysis of variance (ANOVA), and Pearson’s correlations.

-Conclusion: These results highlight specific EEG frequency bands as potential objective markers for identifying cognitive failure in drivers, offering implications for early cognitive assessment and the development of evidence-based safety strategies in driving contexts.
+Conclusion: These results highlight specific EEG frequency bands as potential objective markers for identifying CF in drivers, offering implications for early cognitive assessment and the development of evidence-based safety strategies in driving contexts.

 نوع مطالعه: